Grand Teton Signal / Shutterstock Image

 Visitors can enjoy the peaceful beauty of nature without being bothered by a lot of people.
 Whether you go on a beautiful hike or take pictures of the scenery, fall is a magical time to see the park's undeniable charm through a whole new lens.

 The average low in the fall at Grand Teton National Park is 25 degrees Fahrenheit (-4 degrees Celsius), with highs reaching 65 degrees Fahrenheit (18 degrees Celsius).
-People come to the park to take pictures and go hiking in the fall foliage.
+Mornings and evenings are especially chilly.

 Visiting in Winter